mendersoftware/mender-docs/10.Downloads/docs.md

 ##### Upgrading Mender after the express installation

-After installing the Mender client with [get.mender.io](https://get.mender.io), the `mender-client` package is maintained by the package manager.
-To upgrade the Mender client, simply run
+After installing the Mender clients with [get.mender.io](https://get.mender.io), the packages are maintained by the package manager.
+To upgrade them, simply run

 <!--AUTOMATION: ignore -->
 ```bash